 With the water scarcity that has become a problem for many populated regions, rainwater harvesting systems that are installed are able to supply households and businesses with water to use in the dry seasons.
 This lessens the demand for water on the municipal systems.

-What is the quality of the rainwater that is harvested?
+quality of the rainwater that is harvested?

 Rainwater mixes with both soluble and insoluble materials from the surfaces.
 This means the water collects dust and pollutants as it flows down through the atmosphere.
 Contaminants may include plants, fungi, and other organic materials, as well as inorganic substances like dissolved minerals, metals, chemicals or water-soluble paints.